mobbr/mobbr-api-v1/payments/README.md

 **Arguments**

-    domain      : the domain / host for which to list the payments offset(=0)
+    domain      : the domain (host) for which to list the payments offset(=0)
     limit(=100)